Discover Ozello: the Nature Coast Keys

 Proceeds from these events support the Ozello Civic Association and 50 volunteers help make it happen!
 This fun event takes place at the “hub” of Ozello: on the grounds of the Civic Association and community Church.

-Island Life… Old Florida Style
+Island Life… Old Florida Style is found in Ozello

 Lloyd Debusk was born in Ozello in 1938.
 His sisters attended school in the old Ozello island schoolhouse by rowing the family boat there, but John got to take the school boat to Homosassa for his education.